-- Financial sustainability Failure to maintain our long-term financial sustainability - Governance Failure to transparently govern and embrace good governance practices
+Governance - Failure to transparently govern and embrace good governance practices.

-Legislative compliance - Failure to manage our compliance with relevant legislative requirements
+Legislative compliance - Failure to manage our compliance with relevant legislative requirements by conducting quarterly updates on the status and progress of the Audit Action items as listed in the Pulse Audit Action Items Register.